gothinkster/realworld-starter-kit/readme.md

     $ make start-pgsql
     $ make devdb
     $ make run

+Now point your browser to:
+ * http://localhost:8080/ -> Conduit frontend using the API
+ * http://localhost:8080/api -> Swagger documentation for the API

+To run unit tests, mypy typing checker and flake8 linter:
     $ make tests

 To stop docker and clean container, you can run: